Table of Contents

 If you are overweight than recommended, losing small amounts of weight can greatly improve your body’s ability to use insulin effectively.

-7. Regular checkups: Schedule regular visits with your health care team to monitor your diabetes management and keep a close eye on any potential complications.
+7. Regular checkups: Schedule regular visits with your healthcare team to monitor your diabetes management and keep a close eye on any potential complications.

 Effective treatment: